 Please check the links to verify holiday hours.

 The North Pole Express at Northwest Ohio Railroad Preservation is a short train experience that is perfect for those short on time or for younger children who may not enjoy a longer train ride.
-Fridays, Saturdays, and Sundays from November 23 – December 30.
-Only $2-$3 per person.
+Fridays, Saturdays, and Sundays from November 25 – January 1.
+Only $3-$4 per person.

 Like a mini-COSI, there are plenty of interactive exhibits for all ages focusing on scientific, technological or artistic topics, driving simulators, invent lab to build and take apart, as well as a little kids area that features creative play with pretend produce and ice cream stands, puppet stage, science lab, firetruck, train table, and much more.

 AHA!
 Children’s Museum in Lancaster: 4,000 square foot, adventure space featuring more than 30 hands-on exhibits and activities for children of all ages!

 Little Buckeye Children’s Museum in Mansfield: Exhibits in the arts, sciences, transportation, and imagination play for ages 2-12.

 There are tons of fun activities, including climbing structures, toddler-only area, dress up, art, science activities, interactive sandbox, and more.
 My kids played for hours and asked to go back soon.
-Open every day except Wednesday.
-Admission is $3; memberships (monthly and annually) available.
+Open Thursday-Saturday.
+Admission is $4; memberships (monthly and annually) available.

 Mighty Children’s Museum in Chillicothe: Creative development exhibits and stations while allowing for self-directed learning for building creativity, divergent thinking, problem solving, and the ability to innovate.
+Exhibits are ideal for ages 8 and under.
 Open Wednesday – Sundays; admission is $6.
-Exhibits are ideal for ages 8 and under.